amir1376/kotlin-validator/README.md

 ```

 otherwise, if you are not interested on default translation approach
-you can implement your own translation by implementing `ValidatorTranslationAdapter`
+you can create your own translation by implementing `ValidatedTranslationAdapter`